Our camping pack list (now available in PDF format) has everything you need for an awesome camping trip!

 Sleeping pads cushion you from the hard ground and shield you from the cold ground.
 For three-season use, get a sleeping pad with an R-value (R= resistance to heat loss) of 3-4.
 If camping in cold weather/at high elevations, get an R-value of at least 5 (R 6.0 is good for -40 C/-40 F).

-- If weight is not an issue, try the more affordable MEC Reactor 6.5 Sleeping Pad โ Unisex.
+- If weight is not an issue, try the more affordable MEC Reactor 6.5 Sleeping Pad – Unisex.
 With durable 150-denier ripstop polyester, 6.5 cm thickness for comfort, great insulation (5.0 R-Value), and rectangular shape with velcro side strips allow you to attach mats to make a double bed, the MEC Reactor 6.5 Sleeping Pad is ideal for car camping.
 Weight (Wide Long): 1.6 kg.
 Available in Wide Long, X-Large, and X-Long.

-- For a lightweight, affordable option, try the MEC Reactor 3.8 Sleeping Pad โ Unisex.
-3.8 cm thick, 3.4 R-Value, Available in Short (153 cm) or Regular (183 cm, 730 grams).
+- For an affordable option, try the MEC Camper Sleeping Pad – Unisex.
+3.8 cm thick, 4.2 R-Value, Available in Regular (183 cm, 950 grams).

 Camp Pillows

-If you have a mummy sleeping bag, youโll need a smaller pillow.
+If you have a mummy sleeping bag, you’ll need a smaller pillow.
 Look for a compressible one that you can bring backpacking.
 There are also hybrid (inflatable and compressible) pillows that are even more compact but more comfortable than an inflatable pillow.

 - The Therm-a-Rest Compressible Cinch Pillow is super comfortable and size Medium (300 grams) fits perfectly inside a mummy sleeping bag.
 It packs down to about half its size.